Uncertainty Estimation for Pretrained Medical Image Registration Models via Transformation Equivariance: Experiments

 \section{Experiments}

-We conduct extensive experiments to evaluate the proposed test-time uncertainty estimation at both the dataset (\cref{sec:dataset_level_evaluation}) and single-case levels (\cref{sec:exp_single_case}).
-Each experiment examines the correlation between the predicted uncertainty maps and the true registration errors across varying ground-truth transformations (translation, affine, deformation), perturbation types (translation, scale, shear, deformation), anatomical structures (brain, abdomen, cardiac), and registration networks with different backbones.
-In addition, we qualitatively analyze two case studies (\cref{sec:exp_case_study}) where uncertainty maps highlight anatomically inconsistent or high-risk regions to justify our observations.
+We conduct experiments to compare the proposed uncertainty estimation with uncertainty maps estimated via MC-dropout (\cref{sec:compare_with_mcdropout}) and quantitatively evaluate the correlation between the proposed uncertainty maps with the registration error maps (\cref{sec:dataset_level_evaluation}).
+The later experiment is conducted across varying ground-truth transformations (translation, affine, deformation), perturbation types (translation, scale, shear, deformation), anatomical structures (brain, abdomen, cardiac), and registration networks with different backbones.
+Lastly, we qualitatively analyze two case studies (\cref{sec:exp_case_study}) where uncertainty maps highlight anatomically inconsistent or high-risk regions to justify our observations.
 Please find more details of metrics, datasets, and backbone networks in \cref{appendix:sec:experiment_settings}.